119 Niche Side Hustles to Help You Create New Income Streams

 When you buy something through one of the links on our site, we may earn an affiliate commission.

-We live in the age of the side hustle.
+We live in the age of niche side hustles.

-Most people are looking for freelancing gigs, learning how to build passive income, or additional ways to make money online.
-There have never been more opportunities to make money with a side hustle.
+Most people are looking for freelancing gigs, learning how to build passive income or additional ways to make money online.
+There have never been more opportunities to make money with a niche side hustle.
 Because of technology, it has also never been easier.

 Affiliate marketing is one of the most popular ways to make money online, and it isn't going anywhere.
 Whether working for giants like Amazon or eBay, Wal-Mart or Target, or for individual companies looking for online partners, affiliate marketing can provide an incredible income.

 Basically with affiliate marketing you get a link that tells a seller that someone arrived via your link.
 When that online visitor makes a purchase, you get a percentage of that sale.
 Amazon is the largest and best known affiliate marketing program in the world.
 It's also a very good one to start with because of the low bar for entry, trust, and massive number of available products.

 While most people use websites, you can even practice YouTube affiliate marketing or use certain social media platforms.
 You have plenty of online opportunities!

 The one recommended paid courses that can save you years of trial & error and get you on the right path to making serious online affiliate income quickly: The Authority Site System by Authority Hacker.

 Affiliate marketing is one of the best side hustle ideas if you're not only looking for some extra cash but also a way to develop a full time income over the long haul.